 Consider Defenses to DUI Charges in Los Angeles

-A Los Angeles criminal defense lawyer can also help you handle DUI charges in court.
-Defending you could allow you to secure a verdict in your favor.
-A lawyer can argue that:
+A Los Angeles criminal defense attorney can help you handle DUI charges in court and work to secure a verdict in your favor.
+A criminal defense lawyer can use several potential defenses.

 - You were not driving under the influence.